Residential conveyancing FAQ

-Q. I am looking to buy a property with my partner, but I have been told that I need to be careful when choosing between different types of ownership.
-What are the different ways in which my partner and I can own our home and what should we be wary of?
+I am looking to buy a property with my partner.
+What are the different ways in which my partner and I can own our home?

 When you co-own a property as joint tenants, each co-owner owns the whole of the property and neither owner has a specific or identifiable share.
 Under a tenancy in common, each co-owner owns a specific share in the property.
 Please follow the links below and ensure that your specific situation is discussed in detail with your conveyancer before proceeding with your purchase.

 I am about to put my house on the market and am unsure if I should tell potential buyers about some problems I have had with my neighbours in the past

 Problems with neighbours are always an unpleasant occurrence and may well affect the sale of your property.
 If you have a serious dispute and do not disclose this to a buyer then you may find yourself being sued in the future.